jupyter/notebook/docs/source/notebook.rst

 Structure of a notebook document
 --------------------------------

 The notebook consists of a sequence of cells.
 A cell is a multiline text input field, and its contents can be executed by using :kbd:`Shift-Enter`, or by clicking either the "Play" button the toolbar, or `Cell | Run` in the menu bar.
 The execution behavior of a cell is determined the cell's type.
-There are four types of cells: **code cells**, **markdown cells**, **raw cells** and **heading cells**.
-Every cell starts off being a **code cell**, but its type can be changed by using a drop-down on the toolbar (which will be "Code", initially), or via :ref:`keyboard shortcuts
+There are four types of cells: **code cells**, **markdown cells**, and **raw cells**.
+Every cell starts off being a **code cell**, but its type can be changed by using a drop-down on the toolbar (which will be "Code", initially), or via :ref:`keyboard shortcuts <keyboard-shortcuts>`.
-<keyboard-shortcuts>`.

 For more information on the different things you can do in a notebook, see the `collection of examples